 - Pick broad beans for fresh use like you would snap beans–when the seeds are about the size of a pea.

 - Pick broad beans for drying when they mature and begin to yellow, usually about 85 days after planting.

-How to Dry Fava Beans
+How to Dry Broad Beans